 - Totally online courses (marked WEB on course schedules) have no on-campus meetings.

-Either choice gives students flexibility to include college classes with a busy lifestyle.
+Either choice gives students flexibility to include college classes in a busy lifestyle.

 Success in Online Learning

 - effective readers and writers